XenonIO/cybersecurity/PRACTICES.md

 ## Workstations

 Our standard issue workstation is OS/X flavored.
 We require developers to use the latest OS version, expedited when there are any urgent security alerts.
 Workstations must use FileVault to restrict the local hard drive.
 Devices must be configured so that they default to data being inaccessible when the device is unattended.
+Xenon owned workstations have endpoint protection installed and managed by a recognized security vendor.

 CAIQ: CCC-04, HRS-10, HRS-11, IVS-12.